 Happy Earth Day!

-“When we come together, the impact can be monumental.” – earthday.org.
+In the words of the writers at earthday.org, “When we come together, the impact can be monumental.”
 PARRIS is hopeful that we can each strive to make the earth a better place for all.
-If you’ve found this article useful, please share with those in your community!
+If you’ve found this article useful, please share it with those in your community!